 Xylem and its Board believe diversity in the boardroom is critical to the success of the Company and its ability to create long-term value for our shareholders and other stakeholders.
 As set forth in our Corporate Governance Principles, our Board actively seeks to consider a diverse group of candidates for membership on the Board, taking into account diversity in terms of viewpoints, professional experience, education and skills, as well as race, ethnicity, gender and nationality.
 Our Board is committed to actively seeking highly qualified women and individuals from minority groups to include in the pool of candidates from which Board nominees are selected as part of each Board search.
 Our Nominating & Governance Committee reviews its effectiveness in balancing diversity considerations when assessing the composition of the Board, and our entire Board considers diversity when conducting the annual Board assessment.
-After extensive searches, over the past five years we have added five directors that bring additional diverse and fresh perspectives as well as deep experience to our Board:
+After extensive searches, over the past six years we have added five directors that bring additional diverse and fresh perspectives as well as deep experience to our Board:

-- > Jeanne Beliveau-Dunn (2017) brings experience in innovation and technology, including commercialization, as well as talent management. - > Jorge Gomez (2019) brings global perspectives and expertise in finance, strategy and risk management. - > Lila Tretikov (2020) brings global perspectives and experience in innovation and technology, including artificial intelligence and business transformation. - Uday Yadav (2020) brings global perspectives and leadership experience, together with expertise in operations, strategy and industrial transformation. - Mark Morelli (2022) brings leadership experience and global perspectives, along with expertise in industrial technology and innovation.
+- Jeanne Beliveau-Dunn (2017) brings experience in innovation and technology, including commercialization, as well as talent management. - Lila Tretikov (2020) brings global perspectives and experience in innovation and technology, including artificial intelligence and business transformation. - Uday Yadav (2020) brings global perspectives and leadership experience, together with expertise in operations, strategy and industrial transformation. - Mark Morelli (2022) brings leadership experience and global perspectives, along with expertise in industrial technology and innovation. - Earl Ellis (2023) brings extensive global business experience with a broad financial expertise and background.

-Our 11 director nominees reflect the Board's careful approach to succession planning, resulting in a balanced mix of attributes, skills, experience, diverse viewpoints and backgrounds in our boardroom.
-Approximately 45% of our nominees identify as women or ethnically/racially diverse, and 45% identify national origins outside the US:
+Our 10 director nominees reflect the Board's careful approach to succession planning, resulting in a balanced mix of attributes, skills, experience, diverse viewpoints and backgrounds in our boardroom.
+Thirty percent of our nominees identify as women, 30% identify as ethnically/racially diverse, and 40% identify national origins outside the US: